ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## optimize_throw_if_noop {#setting-optimize_throw_if_noop}

-Enables or disables throwing an exception if the [OPTIMIZE](../../query_language/misc.md#misc_operations-optimize) query have not performed a merge.
+Enables or disables throwing an exception if an [OPTIMIZE](../../query_language/misc.md#misc_operations-optimize) query didn't perform a merge.

-By default `OPTIMIZE` returns successfully even if it haven't done anything.
-This setting allows to distinguish this situation and get the reason in exception message.
+By default, `OPTIMIZE` returns successfully even if it didn't do anything.
+This setting lets you differentiate these situations and get the reason in an exception message.

 Possible values: